gcovr/gcovr/doc/source/output/json.rst

 instead (see :ref:`json_summary_output`).

-Multiple JSON files can be merged into the coverage data with sum of lines and branches execution, see :ref:`combining_tracefiles`.
+Multiple JSON files can be merged into the coverage data with sum of lines and branches execution, see :ref:`merging_coverage`.

 JSON Format Reference